Next Steps in Immigration and National Security: The Global Response

 Robert R. Reilly:

 As you know, tonight, he’s about- by the way, I wanted to say, of course, Jim is a wonderful writer and analyst.
-I was just reading his recent piece from National Review, [which was] also picked up by The Daily Signal, that pertains to his topic tonight.
-It’s called “Assimilation, Not ‘Integration,’ Prevents Young Immigrants from Turning to Terrorism.”
+I was just reading his recent piece from National Review, which was also picked up by The Daily Signal, that pertains to his topic tonight.
+It is called “Assimilation, Not ‘Integration,’ Prevents Young Immigrants from Turning to Terrorism.”
 I recommend that article to you.
 His topic tonight is, “Next Steps in Immigration and National Security: The Global Response.”
 Please join me in welcoming Dr. Carafano.

-What I’d like to do is touch on three things and then kind of throw it open and I didn’t actually think that I would ever have a career as a Trump-splainer, but apparently that’s my job these days, so I’m happy to kind of talk about how the administration is settling in from my perspective and kind of what they’re doing or planning on doing and how things are shaping up, so I’m happy to kind of talk about that because apparently that’s all people want to talk about these days.
+What I would like to do is touch on three things and then kind of throw it open and I didn’t actually think that I would ever have a career as a Trump-splainer, but apparently that’s my job these days, so I am happy to kind of talk about how the administration is settling in from my perspective and kind of what they’re doing or planning on doing and how things are shaping up, so I am happy to kind of talk about that because apparently that’s all people want to talk about these days.

 We were in Fiji, right?
 Fiji is the end of the Earth, right?
 Because when you get there all you can do is start to come back and we were in a cab and a cab driver goes, “What is it with Trump?
 What’s his problem?”
 And were like, “Dude, we’re in Fiji.
 What- Why do you care?
 I mean, this is-,” so, you know, you can’t get away from it anywhere, but-